michael-wall/rabbit-mq-demo/README.md

   - Add the following secrets using the values from the OAuth 2.0 Administration > Rabbit MQ Listener OAuth Application Headless Server
     - **listener-oauth-client-id**
     - **listener-oauth-client-secret**
-  - Note: These secrets don't need to be manually mapped to individual services, the service LCP.json files use the @listener-oauth-client-xxxx syntax which will take care of the mappings.
+  - The secrets don't need to be manually mapped to individual services, the service LCP.json files use the @listener-oauth-client-xxxx syntax which will take care of the mappings.
   - Build the com.mw.rabbit.mq.listener.jar-1.0.0.jar jar file (from separate repository https://github.com/michael-wall/rabbit-mq-demo-listener)
   - Copy the jar file into the root of the rabbitmqlistener custom service folder.
   - The rabbitmqlistener/LCP.json in the repository is pre-configured using queue 'demo-queue', 'processed-queue' and 'error-queue'.